jj-dominguez/DiscordJS-Bot-Template/README.md

    Open the configuration file located at **config/config.json** and customize the settings according to your preferences.
 You can set the bot's name, log channel, and other important configurations there.

 > [!CAUTION]
-> Important: Please refrain from sharing your Discord bot token!
+> **Important**: Please refrain from sharing your Discord bot token!
 Sharing your token can give unauthorized users complete control over your bot.
 To keep your token secure, store it safely in a .json file.

 ## Authors
 - **NoSkill** - **Created the initial version of the template and is actively working on improving the bot.**